There are a number of ways to add a drop shadow in Photoshop. This simple method allows you to apply an image or text shadow in Photoshop.

 The Duplication Method

 We’ll start off with some basic text by pressing the Text Layer button, clicking on the comp and typing out what we’d like.
-To make it easier to distinguish, I’ll make this layer red, and press the enter key on the right-hand side of the keyboard to commit changes.
+To make it easier to distinguish, I’ll give this layer a red gradient, and press the enter key on the right-hand side of the keyboard to commit changes.
 Next, I’ll click on the layer and Alt drag it below, or Option drag it if you’re on a mac, or alternatively Ctrl or Command J. I’ll then change the text for the duplicated layer to black, and you’ll see that when we hide the top layer using the eye icon, the layer behind is revealed.

 We’ll rename the bottom layer our “shadow” layer so it doesn’t get confusing.
-With our shadow layer selected, we’ll press Ctrl or Command T. That brings up the blue control box around the layer that allows you to move it using the directional keys.
+With our drop shadow layer selected, we’ll press Ctrl or Command T. That brings up the blue control box around the layer that allows you to move it using the directional keys.
 As you can see, it moves pretty slowly, so you can also hold the shift button to make the movements larger.